 Some thirty years ago the American gun-buying public began to see semi-automatic pistols as reliable firearms.
 Once semi-autos cleared that hurdle, their superior capacity and quick reloadability ruled the day.
-When cops switched to semis, as the Brits say, it was all over bar the shouting.
+When cops switched to semis, that convinced a lot of average gun buyers that it was safe to do the same.
 And yet revolver sales are still going strong — and for good reason!
-Here are three reasons to carry a revolver instead of a semi-automatic pistol.
+Here are three very good reasons to carry a revolver instead of a semi-automatic pistol.

 A revolver couldn’t be easier.
-Open the gate, insert cartridges (bullets face forwards), close the gate.
+Open the gate, insert cartridges (bullets face forward), close the gate.
 Aim.
 Squeeze the trigger.
-When the gun goes click instead of bang, open the gate, remove the casings, replace them with new cartridges.
-To clean, shove something through the cylinder chambers (i.e., holes).
+If you want a lighter, easier trigger pull, cock it first.
+When the gun goes click instead of bang, open the gate, remove the casings, and replace them with new cartridges.
+To clean, shove something through the cylinder chambers (i.e., the holes) and the barrel.

-While a revolver surrenders capacity to a semi (and how), and the definition of an optimist is a revolver owner who thinks he can reload in a gunfight, the wheelgun is the most user-friendly firearm money can buy.
-For millions of Americans who can’t or won’t be bothered to master a semi, the revolver is the right choice.
+While a revolver surrenders capacity to a semi, and the definition of an optimist is a revolver owner who thinks he can reload in a gunfight, the wheelgun is the most user-friendly firearm money can buy.
+For millions of Americans who can’t or won’t be bothered to master a semi-automatic handgun, the revolver is the right choice.

 With proper care and feeding, a modern semi-automatic pistol is a supremely reliable firearm.
-But a semi has a lot more moving parts — bits that can become damaged or wear-out — than a wheelgun.
+But a semi-automatic pistol has a lot more moving parts — bits that can become damaged or wear out — than a wheelgun.
 The most likely part of a semi likely to fail?
 The ammunition magazine.
 How many mags does a wheelgun have?
 None.

 Revolvers can fail (click here for proof).
-But the bottom line remains: a revolver is more reliable than a semi-automatic handgun.
-Not to mention the fact that you can’t “forget” to do anything to a revolver before shooting (aside from loading and having one).
+But the bottom line remains: a revolver is, on the whole, more reliable than a semi-automatic handgun.
+They’re much more resistant to neglect than a semi.
+Not to mention the fact that you can’t “forget” to do anything to a revolver before shooting (aside from loading it and having one with you).
 And if a revolver doesn’t fire, you just pull the trigger again.
 And/or run.

 Compact Stopping Power